The-AI-Alliance/ai-software-ecosystem-guide/README.md

 ## Contributing New or Improved Web Site Content

-First, thank you for your interest in improving this content!
+First, thank you for your interest in improving this content!.
 Please see our [Alliance contributing page](https://github.com/The-AI-Alliance/community/) for general information about contributing to any of our projects.
 This section provides some specific details you need to know.

 What gets displayed by GitHub Pages is the customized Markdown files in the `docs` directory.
 If you need to create a new page, copy an existing page to get the correct "header" information, then edit as needed.